Ableton/ableton.github.io/link/index.md

 pressing play at roughly the same time.
 We strongly recommend that developers implement quantized launching in Link-enabled applications.

+### Start/Stop Synchronization

+As of Version 3, Link allows peers to share information on the user's intent to start or stop transport with other peers that have the feature enabled.
+Start/stop state changes only follow user actions.
+This means applications will not adapt to, or automatically change the start/stop state of a Link session when they are joining.
+After a peer joins a session it exposes and listens to all upcoming start/stop state changes.
+This is different to tempo, beat, and phase that are automatically aligned as soon as an application joins a session.
+As every application handles start and stop commands according to its capabilities and quantization, it is not expected that applications start or stop at the same time.
+Rather every application should start according to its quantum and phase.

 ## Link API

 The [Link](https://github.com/Ableton/link) repo contains C++ source code implementing